icapps/ios-faro/README.md

 Version 2.0 is compatible with 1.0 but you will have to read the changelog and follow the migration hints.

 ## Concept
-We build a service request by using a `Service` class as the point where you fire your `Call` and get a `Result`.
+We build a service request by using a `Service` class as the point where you fire your `Call` and get a ResultFunction.
+The function is composed of the code that will be executed after the Server has responded.
+Use this function to evaluate the response and get the requested model or a thrown error.

 ### Features